rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 ### Attempt 1 (circa 2022) — Calculate it in the Warehouse

-Ticket [ENT-5795](https://2u-internal.atlassian.net/browse/ENT-5795) (the predecessor discovery) attempted to derive the progress percentage from block-level completion data already in Snowflake.
-The problem: `course_progress` isn't a raw event — it's a **calculated metric**.
-The LMS applies course-specific weighting, block-type exclusions, and visibility rules to produce the number a learner sees.
-Replicating that logic in dbt SQL produced results that didn't match what learners saw in-course.
-Even small discrepancies (~1-2%) cause support escalations because admins and learners compare notes directly.
-The attempt was abandoned.
+Ticket [ENT-5795](https://2u-internal.atlassian.net/browse/ENT-5795) attempted to derive the progress percentage from block-level completion data already available in Snowflake.
+The problem was that `course_progress` is not a raw source field — it is a **computed LMS metric**.
+The LMS applies its own rules for block weighting, exclusions, visibility, and course structure before producing the learner-visible percentage.
+Re-implementing that logic in dbt SQL produced values that did not consistently match what learners saw in-course.
+Even small discrepancies (~1–2%) are expensive here because enterprise admins compare the report directly with learner screenshots and learner-reported values.
+That made this option operationally unsafe.

 ### Attempt 2 (ENT-9207) — Call the LMS API Directly